richtastic/ff/src/3DR/wiki/app.md

-- how to combine corners to MSER algorithm ?
-	- 'group/attach' corners to regions
-	- restrict checks to areas around regions

 - get cutout of MSER feature @ even width/height
 - how to get primary gradient orientation
 	 - peaks in 'local' gradient goups / bins